rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/wmi-nat.png)

 Once the Public IP is configured you will see your assigned Access Point joining to your brand new 9800 controller.
+This can take a couple of minutes.

 Verify your AP joined using "**show ap summary**" command